oar-team/batsim/doc/proto_description.md

 Sent at the beginning of the simulation.
 Once it has been sent, and if redis is enabled, meta-information can be read from Redis.

+Batsim configuration is sent through the ``config`` object (in ``data``).
+Any custom information can be added into the
+[Batsim configuration](./configuration.md), which gives a generic way to give metainformation from Batsim to any scheduler at runtime.

 - **data**: the number of resources
 - **example**:
 ```json